 Select your filtration materials.
 Different materials will target specific contaminants like bacteria, heavy metals, or sediment.

 Create a design for your system.
-Map out where each type of material should go in relation to others, as well as which direction should flow through them all.
+Map out where each type of material should go in relation to others, as well as the flow direction for all of them.
 You could use a pump if necessary.

 Develop your prototype.
 Use containers or pipes to hold multiple layers of filtering media stacked on top of one another from the coarsest (gravel) down to the finest particles (carbon).

-Art has long been used as an expressive medium.
-Still, these days, artists are finding new ways to engage audiences directly with beautiful art installations.
+Art has always been used for expression.
+These days, artists are finding new ways to engage audiences directly with beautiful art installations.

 This is perfect if you're a tech-savvy student who wants to show off your creative side and design skills.